-Non-U.S. investors may be subject to U.S. federal income tax on the sale of shares of our common stock if we are unable to qualify as a domestically controlled REIT and generally will be subject to U.S. federal income tax on capital gain dividends.
+Non-U.S. stockholders may be required to file U.S. federal income tax returns and pay U.S. federal income tax on their disposition of shares of our common stock or upon the receipt of certain distributions from us.

-A non-U.S. person disposing of a U.S. real property interest, including shares of a U.S. corporation whose assets consist principally of U.S. real property interests, is generally subject to U.S. federal income tax on the gain recognized on such disposition.
-A non-U.S. stockholder generally would not be subject to U.S. federal income tax, however, on gain from the disposition of stock in a REIT if the REIT is a domestically controlled REIT.
-A domestically controlled REIT in which, at all times during a specified testing period, less than 50% in value of its shares is held directly or indirectly by non-U.S. stockholders.
+A non-U.S. stockholder, other than a "qualified shareholder" or a "qualified foreign pension fund," as each is defined for purposes of the Internal Revenue Code, that disposes of a "United States real property interest" ("USRPI") (which includes shares of a U.S. corporation whose assets consist principally of USRPI) is generally subject to U.S. federal income tax on the gain recognized on such disposition under the Foreign Investment in Real Property Tax Act of 1980, as amended ("FIRPTA").
+FIRPTA gains must be reported on U.S. federal income tax returns and are taxable at regular U.S. federal income tax rates.
+A non-U.S. stockholder generally would not be subject to U.S. federal income tax, however, on gain from the disposition of stock in a REIT if the REIT is "domestically controlled if, at all times during a specified testing period, less than 50% in value of its shares is held directly or indirectly by non-U.S. stockholders.
 We cannot assure you that we will qualify as a domestically controlled REIT.
-If we were to fail to so qualify, gain realized by a non-U.S. investor on a sale of our common stock would be subject to U.S. federal income tax unless our common stock was traded on an established securities market, which is not currently the case, and the non-U.S. investor did not at any time during a specified testing period directly or indirectly own more than 10% of the value of our outstanding common stock.
-In addition, if a non-U.S. person receives a dividend that is attributable to gains from our sale of a U.S. real property interest, such non-U.S. person generally will be required to report such dividend on a U.S. federal income tax return and pay U.S. federal income tax at regular U.S. federal income tax rates and a 30% branch profits tax in the case of a non-U.S. corporation unless an applicable tax treaty provides an exemption from, or lower rate of, branch profits tax.
+If we were to fail to so qualify, gain realized by a non-U.S. stockholder on a sale of our common stock would be subject to U.S. federal income tax unless our common stock was traded on an established securities market, which is not currently the case, and the non-U.S. investor did not at any time during a specified testing period directly or indirectly own more than 10% of the value of our outstanding common stock.
+In addition, if a non-U.S. person receives a dividend that is attributable to gains from our sale of a U.S. real property interest, such non-U.S. federal income tax rates and a 30% branch profits tax in the case of a non-U.S. corporation unless an applicable tax treaty provides an exemption from, or lower rate of, branch profits tax.